parthenon-hpc-lab/parthenon/docs/sparse_boundary_communication.md

 # Sparse boundary communication

 Communication between meshblocks at all stages is required to synchronize fields that include ghost zones.
 For each pair of meshblocks **a** and **b** that share a boundary, we define two *communication channel*s (**a**->**b** and **b**->**a**) for each field that communicates ghost zone data.
 This communication channel can be shared amongst all stages contained in the `MeshBlock` field `DataCollection<MeshBlockData<Real>> meshblock_data`, since the communication during different stages doesn't overlap.
 A communication channel needs to contain some state that indicates if information has been sent from block **a** but not received on block **b**, or if the information has been received.
-Additionally, the communication channel should contain storage if data is being communicated (which may not always be the case for sparse variables).
+Additionally, the communication channel should contain storage if data is being communicated, which may not always be the case for sparse variables.
 When the sender is sparse and unallocated, no storage communication buffer storage is required since the ghost zones of the receiver should be filled with default values.
-When the sender is allocated, we always allocate buffer storage  When sparse variables are considered, there should be five possible states of the buffer:
+When the sender is allocated, we always allocate buffer storage.

+For (potentially) sparse variables, there should be five possible states of the buffer:

 - `sending`: The sender has filled the buffer with data meets the threshold for sparse allocation.
 - `sending_null`: The sender is either unallocated, so that it just contains default data, or the sender is allocated and but all of the values in the communicated region fall below the sparse threshold.